Fee and Cost Information

 Full details of these are included within each of the course listings.

 Accommodation for our Higher Education students is located at our Holcot campus and is available on either a self-catering or half-board basis.
-You will need to pay an initial deposit of £200 plus a fee for testing of your electrical equipment (PAT Testing) of £25.
+You will need to pay an initial deposit of £200.
 You will then be charged an annual rent.

-For students residing with us in 2021/22 the annual rent charges will be as follows:
+For students residing with us in 2022/23 the annual rent charges are as follows:

 Financial Assistance & Bursary Information